Coconut oil sure has surged in the last few years, hasn't it!

-Apply it after a shower, before bed, or literally whenever, for a naturally smooth protective layer, which makes your skin glow and radiate health.
+Apply it after a shower, before bed, or literally whenever, for a naturally smooth protective layer, making your skin glow and radiate health.

-Hydration, as you know, plays a major role in anti-aging preventative care.
+Hydration, as you know, plays a significant role in anti-aging preventative care.
 By keeping the skin on your face moisturized, you can prevent the appearance of fine lines and wrinkles.

 While coconut oil allergies are rare, people can be allergic to anything and everything found in nature.

-Whenever you introduce a new product into your beauty routine please test it out on a small patch of skin for about a week to make sure you do not have any allergic reactions to it.
+Any time you introduce a new product into your beauty routine, please test it out on a small patch of skin for about a week to make sure you do not have any allergic reactions to it.

 Oily skin types can still need moisture.
-One of the biggest mistakes many people make is to not moisturize their face because they fear they will get pimples.
-This often is counterproductive, as the skin gets irritated and dry responding with even more oil being produced.
+One of the biggest mistakes many people make is not moisturizing their face because they fear getting pimples.
+This often is counterproductive, as the skin gets irritated and dry, responding with even more oil being produced.

-Obviously this is the last thing you want.
-So, why can some people with oily skin rave about the results, while others try it and it causes breakouts.
-What’s going on?
+This is the last thing you want.
+So, why can some people with oily skin rave about the results while others try it and it causes breakouts?
+What's going on?

 First, let's ensure that we're talking about the right kind of oil, fractionated coconut oil and not extra virgin coconut oil.

-We have done all the heavy lifting for you to develop this product that has worked wonders for the vast majority of people who have tried it.
+We have done all the heavy lifting for you to develop this product that has worked wonders for most people who have tried it.
 Do you think it could you too?
-We hope so.
+We hope so!